 “It must be demon hair,” the first one said, and glanced at his blue-eyed friend.
 “Her eyes are black.
 Black as they come.
 There’s no colour in them and her skin’s darker than ours too.”

-Then yelped when another pulled the opposite end of her hair from the other side.
+Gothalia remained silent.
+Until, a sharp yelp escaped her lips when another man on the other side of her yanked her hair, pulling her closer to him.
 “How dare she wear the insignia of the Ignatius clan and not even look like them?
-Can you even use fire?”
-The boy with gold eyes egged, regarding her closely with suspicion.
+Can you even usefire?”
+The boy with amber eyes egged, regarding her closely with suspicion.
 “I bet ya you can’t.
 You mustn’t really be an Ignatius.
 You phoney.”

 “Maybe she’s supposed to look like the Valdis demons?”
 Another announced.

 “Aren’t you guys tired of those questions?”
 Gothalia remarked, gripping the wrist of one man that pulled at her hair.
-His grip loosened, a little, stunned by her reaction.
+His grip loosened, stunned by her reaction.

-A crowd had formed, long ago, and among them, Peacekeepers watched.
-Some smiled while others ignored the incident entirely.
-“How old are you lot anyway?
+A crowd had formed, long ago, and among them, Centurion Peacekeepers.
+Some smiled while others ignored the incident entirely but most of them watched and waited.
+With a trill of expectation buzzing the air.
+“How old are you lot, anyway?
 My age?
 Was it?
 Surely you’ve developed a brain by now.”